 The United States Food and Drug Administration (FDA) was established in 1931.
 In the 1970s the United States Congress perceived a specific need to regulate medical devices in order to “assure reasonable safety and efficacy.”

-There were, at that time, two competing versions (Edward Kennedy, Massachusetts and Paul Rogers, Florida) of the proposed law.
+There were, at that time, two competing congressional legislative versions (Edward Kennedy, Massachusetts and Paul Rogers, Florida) of the proposed law.
 The Rogers version prevailed and became the 1976 Medical Device Amendment to the Food, Drug and Cosmetic Act.
 The legislation created three classes of Medical Devices (I, II, III) based on the risk inherent in using the device with Class III the highest risk.